angelomorales8/angelomorales8/README.md

 - 👋 Hi, I’m @angelomorales8
-- 👀 I’m interested in ... acting, fashion, and rollerblading
+- 👀 I’m interested in ... acting, fashion, rollerblading, computer science
-- 🌱 I’m currently learning ... how to code because i think its cool and would be nice to land a job in this feild.
+- 🌱 I’m currently learning ... how to code because I think its cool and would be nice to land a job in this feild.
 - 💞️ I’m looking to collaborate on ... anything but would first love to get a better understanding of coding first.
 - 📫 How to reach me ... angelomorales1021@gmail.com